UNIVERSE-HPC/course-material/high_performance_computing/supercomputing/03_supercomputing_world.md

 Every two years the number of CPU-cores in a processor now doubles.

 In this video David uses the income calculation example to illustrate what is the impact of the first point in practice.
-We will return to the second point next week.

 ---